nickbrandt/GitLab/doc/getting-started/subscription.md

 # Getting Started with Subscriptions

-Thank you for your interest and purchasing a subscription for GitLab.
+Thank you for purchasing a subscription for GitLab.
+This page will help get you started with your subscription, whether you have subscribed to GitLab.com or self-managed GitLab.
+For more information on the types of subscriptions, please see [Subscribe to GitLab](../README.md#subscribe-to-gitlab) on the GitLab Documentation landing page.

 ## Know our product